Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 ## Objective

-In this lesson, we will implement the `SceneMenu.cs` and `SceneGameOver.cs` class.
-For both those scene, we will need to detect a *Pressed* input, that is an input you press and that was pressed the frame before.
-We wil create a simple `InputManager.cs` class to do that.
+In this lesson, we will implement the `SceneMenu.cs` and `SceneGameOver.cs` classes.
+For both of those scenes we will need to detect a "pressed" input — that is, an input that is pressed this frame but was not pressed in the previous frame — in order to switch scenes.
+We will create a simple `InputManager.cs` class to do that.
+Additionally, because we will use a different view angle for the menu scene, we will also implement a `Camera` class.

-We will then use this input manager to allow our game to be ported to other platform.
-MomoGame will handle the heavy lifting, but we will still need to indicate which inputs we want to use on each of those platforms.
+We will then use this input manager to make our game easier to port to other platforms.
+MonoGame will handle the heavy lifting, but we will still need to indicate which inputs we want to use on each of those platforms.

 > [!WARNING]
 >
-> Input management has already be explained in the basic 2D tutorial.
+> Input management has already been explained in the basic 2D tutorial.
 You can refer to it if you want additional information.

 |   Sum up                |     Content                                                           |       Link                      |
 | ----------------------- | --------------------------------------------------------------------- | ------------------------------- |